HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Digital and Video.md

 !["Family" portrait with FT8 as a kid with headphones, DMR as a cool businessman, SSTV as a happy lady with a camera, and RTTY as a crusty old-timer with a typewriter](../../../images/illus/meet-dig-modes.svg)
 {.img-pgcap .float-right}

-Welcome to the digital age of amateur radio!
-If voice modes are like having a conversation, digital modes are like sending text messages or emails through the airwaves.
-And video?
-You might be surprised to know that it's been possible to send pictures and even television via Amateur Radio for decades!
+If voice modes are like making a phone call, digital modes are like sending text messages or emails through the airwaves.
+Some modes carry voice as digital data; some send text, position reports, or images; and a few can even send full-motion video.
+Digital modes have been a growing part of amateur radio for decades, and the number of them can feel overwhelming at first.
+We'll focus on the ones that show up on the exam and give you a sense of what each is useful for.

+One note before we get started: this section covers a lot of ground, and you don't need to memorize all of it.
+The only things you need to remember for the exam are highlighted in the Key Information blocks.
+Everything else is here to give you context — a sense of what's out there and how these modes fit together — so that when you encounter them on the air or in conversation, you'll know what people are talking about.

 > **Key Information:** Digital communications modes include packet radio, IEEE 802.11, and FT8, among others. {{< link id="T8D01" >}}

 #### Packet Radio

-> **Key Information:** Packet radio includes error detection checksum, destination station call sign, and automatic repeat request. {{< link id="T8D08" >}}
+> **Key Information:** Packet radio transmissions include a *checksum that permits error detection*, a *header that contains the call sign of the station to which the information is being sent*, and *automatic repeat request in case of error*. {{< link id="T8D08" >}}

-Imagine sending an email through radio waves.
-That's essentially what packet radio does!
-It breaks your message into small "packets" of data, sends them over the air, and then reassembles them at the receiving end.
-Each packet includes a *checksum for error detection*, the *call sign of the destination station*, and an *automatic repeat request if errors are detected*.

-It's like sending a puzzle through the air that reassembles itself perfectly on the other side!
+Packet radio is the original digital mode for sending data over amateur radio.
+The core idea is straightforward: your message gets split into small chunks called packets, each with a destination address and error-checking information, and those packets are sent over the air.
+The receiving station reassembles them back into the original message.

 Packet radio was a big deal in the 1980s and 1990s before the internet became widespread.
-Today, it's still used in some applications, especially in emergency communications.
+It's still used today in some applications, especially emergency communications.

 #### APRS (Automatic Packet Reporting System)

 > **Key Information:**
-> - APRS can transmit GPS position data, weather data, and text messages. {{< link id="T8D03" >}}
+> - APRS can transmit *GPS position data*, *weather data*, and *text messages*. {{< link id="T8D03" >}}
-> - APRS provides real-time tactical communications with station location mapping. {{< link id="T8D05" >}}

-*APRS* lets you transmit *GPS position data*, *weather information*, and *short text messages* while providing *real-time tactical digital communications in conjunction with a map showing the locations of stations*.
-It's like Twitter meets Google Maps, but for radio!
+> - APRS provides *real-time tactical digital communications* in conjunction with a map showing the locations of stations. {{< link id="T8D05" >}}

+APRS is a specialized form of packet radio built around location-aware messaging.
+Stations with GPS receivers beacon their positions periodically, and the whole network gets displayed on shared maps that anyone can tune into.
+It's like Twitter meets Google Maps, but for radio — extremely useful for event communications, public service work, and keeping track of mobile stations.

 #### PSK31

-> **Key Information:** PSK stands for Phase Shift Keying. {{< link id="T8D06" >}}
+> **Key Information:** PSK stands for *Phase Shift Keying*. {{< link id="T8D06" >}}

 *PSK* (*Phase Shift Keying*) is ideal for real-time, keyboard-to-keyboard conversations.
 PSK31 operates at a symbol rate of 31.25 baud, roughly matching typical typing speed.
 It's so narrow that contacts can be spaced just 100 Hz apart, allowing many signals to fit where a single voice transmission would.

 #### RTTY (RadioTeletype)

 RTTY is the granddaddy of digital modes, dating back to the 1930s.
-It's pretty much a radio-based typewriter.
+It's essentially a radio-based typewriter.
 It's still popular in contests and among some news agencies.

 #### PACTOR

-PACTOR is a versatile digital mode that can automatically switch between speeds and encoding methods based on conditions.
-There are several versions, with PACTOR III offering robust performance for things like email over radio.
+PACTOR is a versatile digital mode that automatically switches between speeds and encoding methods based on conditions.
+There are several versions, with PACTOR III offering robust performance for applications like email over radio.

 #### Digital Mobile Radio (DMR)

 > **Key Information:**
-> - DMR uses time-multiplexing to put two digital voice signals on a single 12.5 kHz repeater channel. {{< link id="T8D07" >}}
+> - DMR uses *time-multiplexing to put two digital voice signals on a single 12.5 kHz repeater channel*. {{< link id="T8D07" >}}
 > - A DMR *color code* is an *access code which must be programmed into a DMR transmitter to access a specific repeater*. {{< link id="T2B12" >}}
 > - A *talkgroup* is an *identifier used by DMR to organize radio traffic* so that those who want to hear the group aren't bothered by other radio traffic. {{< link id="T2B14" >}}
-> - Join a DMR talkgroup by programming your radio with the group's ID or code. {{< link id="T2B07" >}}
+> - Join a DMR talkgroup by *programming your radio with the group's ID or code*. {{< link id="T2B07" >}}
+> - To select a specific group of stations on a DMR radio, *enter the group's identification code*. {{< link id="T4B09" >}}
 > - A DMR *"code plug"* is *configuration data loaded onto your radio to access repeaters and talkgroups*. {{< link id="T4B07" >}}

-DMR is a powerful digital voice mode that *uses time-multiplexing to put two digital voice signals on a single 12.5 kHz repeater channel*.
-This effectively doubles the available channels without using more spectrum.
+DMR is a powerful digital voice mode that effectively doubles a repeater's capacity by interleaving two conversations on the same channel — each one gets alternating time slots so fast the listeners don't notice they're sharing.

-What makes DMR unique:
+What makes DMR unique is how it organizes its traffic:
 - **Talkgroups**: An identifier used to organize radio traffic so users who want to hear the group aren't bothered by other traffic.
 Join by programming your radio with the group's ID or code.
 - **Color Codes**: An access code that must be programmed into your radio to access a specific repeater.
 - **Code Plugs**: Configuration data loaded onto your radio containing access information for repeaters and talkgroups.